 As Kermanshah has overgrown, the infrastructures have fallen far behind.
 The Abshouran has become an open-air sewage system and a wasteland to collect rubbish.
 If there is enough rain in March or April, the water will carry down the litter, filth and grime to the Gamassiab river, which has already received tonnes of them from its other tributaries, including Gharehsou river.
 The projects to clean up the Abshouran have been discussed for decades.
 In 2017, the piecemeal plans have not achieved much and the authorities use so many ifs and inshallahs that the hopes of locales for sanitising it may never come true.
 The Kermanshahis prided themselves on the beauty of the Taghbostan and Bisotoun, watered by the Gharehsou and the Gamassiab rivers, now left with dried beds and filled with litter.
-Only the pictures can best describe the desolation.

 The Silent Killers: Chemicals